What is Remote Production?

 With fewer people deployed in the field, broadcasters can instead focus on optimizing the use of their existing resources to produce more high-quality content.
 Remote production allows broadcasters to leverage their best operators, editors, and onscreen talent to work on multiple events with greater attention to consistency and quality.
 For example, a replay operator on-site at a sporting event might be only utilized for three hours during a four-day period.
 If the replay operator is at home, however, they could be running replays around the world, all the time.

-Recent events have driven the need for broadcasters to decentralize their production workflows to include multiple production locations as well as home-based staff.
-Low latency IP streaming, including over the internet with SRT, or over mobile networks with SST, provides access to live production streams from anywhere.
+Emerging technologies have enabled broadcasters to decentralize their production workflows to include multiple production locations as well as remote staff.
+Low latency IP streaming, including over the internet with SRT, or over cellular networks with SST, provides access to live production streams from anywhere.
 This can also include bi-directional streams for live interviews with remote subjects and talent.
-Executives and other staff can also access low-latency streams to monitor live production from a laptop or mobile device using an encrypted connection to a cloud or on-premise stream gateway.
+Executives and other staff can also access low latency streams to monitor live production from a laptop or mobile device using an encrypted connection to a cloud or on-premise stream gateway.

 When it comes to live content, customers want more choice and they’re willing to pay for it, particularly live sporting events which remain a huge draw.
-And this demand is not limited to just high-profile, traditional sports leagues, but niche, minor, and so-called second-tier sports such as college sports, volleyball, e-sports, and even rodeo which have a rapidly growing fanbase.
-The challenge with these events has been that deploying resources onsite is simply cost-prohibitive.
+And this demand is not limited to just high-profile, traditional sports leagues, but college sports, niche sports, and even e-sports.
+The challenge with these events has been that deploying resources on-site is simply cost-prohibitive.
 By harnessing the latest video technologies designed for remote production, broadcasters can expand their coverage to meet demand while keeping production costs in check.

-Remote production over the internet not only enables broadcasters to reach audiences with niche content, but it also allows them to increase coverage of a major event by permitting more feed from multiple cameras around a venue.
-Fan-cams in the bleachers to player or bench cams, streams overlaid with real-time stats to video with bespoke commentary give the viewer more personalized viewing options, and the video service provider great potential for targeted advertising.
-With no cost restrictions around broadcasting time, providers have greater flexibility in building programming around an event.
+Remote production over the internet not only enables broadcasters to reach audiences with niche content, but it also allows them to increase coverage of a major event by using more feeds from multiple cameras around a venue.
+Fan-cams in the bleachers to player or bench cams, streams overlaid with real-time stats to video with bespoke commentary give the viewer more personalized viewing options and the video service provider great potential for targeted advertising.

 How does Remote Production Work?

 The workflow diagram below shows an example of what a basic remote contribution workflow from a sports venue might look like.
-In this workflow, there are four cameras, each connected to video encoders, sending the video streams using the SRT streaming protocol, through a gateway, to video decoders at the production studio, where the production team can then switch between camera angles and prepare the footage to be distributed to viewers.
+In this workflow, there are four cameras, each with a mobile video transmitter connected to them , sending the video streams using the SST streaming protocol over a 5G cellular network , through to a receiver at the production studio, where the production team can then switch between camera angles and prepare the footage to be distributed to viewers.

 Haivision Solutions for Remote Production

-However the future unfolds, it’s clear that the benefits of decentralized remote production over IP networks have been greatly amplified by recent events.
+However the future unfolds, it’s clear that the benefits of decentralized remote production over IP networks (both wired and cellular) have been greatly amplified by recent events.
 The advantages of IP and internet video streaming for remote production include more than just cost efficiencies, but also the potential for broadcasters to innovate with new ways to create and consume content.
-More employees are working from home than ever before and this trend is likely to continue as broadcasters realize the benefits of reducing the need for travel, improving work-life balance, and being able to hire the very best talent no matter where they are located.
+More broadcast professionals are working remotely, either in the field, in a central broadcast production facility, or at home and this trend is likely to continue as broadcasters realize the benefits of reducing costs and increasing efficiencies.